Leadership Team

 Ronald received his Juris Doctorate from Southern University Law Center, and his BA in Political Science from Xavier University of Louisiana in New Orleans.
 He is originally from New Jersey, and a member of their State Bar.

-Johan Cardenas, Senior Legislative Associate
+Johan Cardenas, Legislative Coordinator

 Johan Cardenas joined CPEHN in August 2022 as a Legislative Associate.
 Prior to joining CPEHN, Johan worked for Public Health Advocates (PHA) advocating for reducing distress, removing barriers to access, and increasing the cultural responsiveness of Public Health Services for communities of color.